College Graduates: Student Loan Debt Management 101

 If the real world has you feeling pressured to make ends meet, you're not alone.
 Today's college graduates leave school with an average student loan debt of $30,000, plus an average $3,000 in credit card debt and nearly $30,000 of student debt.
 While there are student loan debt forgiveness programs, those are hard to come by and are becoming even more so.
 So learning how to manage that student loan debt and eventually break free of that burden is a skill you'll need to develop as a newly minted college grad navigating the world of adult finances.

 The basics of managing student loan debt

-Student loan and credit card payment requirements can be overwhelming, particularly on your entry-level salary.
-But if you've learned sociology, English lit and biology, you can learn to manage your debt.
-To start out your new working life in the right direction, take a moment to understand the principles of long-term debt management and how debt consolidation relates to those principles.
+Student loan and credit card payment requirements can be overwhelming, particularly on an entry-level salary.
+But if you've learned sociology, English lit and biology, you can learn to manage student loan debt.
+To get started in the right direction, let's start with the principles of long-term debt management and how debt consolidation relates to those principles.

 - Making regular principal payments

 In the process of creating a budget, you may realize that your paycheck doesn't adequately cover your expenses.
 This type of cash flow problem must be resolved quickly, or you'll end up with bad credit.

 In making a budget, one of the first things you need to do is be realistic about how much you're going to need for certain expenses.
 You might assume you can live on ramen noodles several nights a week, but in reality you'll likely find that won't work for long.
 So you end up spending more than you planned on carryout or extra groceries.